 Benchmarking Travel & Tourism

-Expanding on previous benchmarking research, the 2015 report, sponsored by American Express , again looks at the relative significance of the sector against eight other sectors at the global level and for each world region.
-This summary gives an overview and general analysis of the results.
+The 2017 Benchmarking research, sponsored by American Express , looks at the relative significance of the sector in comparison to eight other sectors at the global level, for each world region and for 27 individual countries.

 The latest WTTC Benchmarking, sponsored by American Express, compares the economic contribution of Travel and Tourism to that of eight other industries.
-It shows that the sector is a key employer with a high multiplier impact.
+It shows the power of Travel & Tourism to create jobs and support economic growth.